 Projects must be supportive of and built on the Dutch agenda for aid, trade and investment.
-For example by joining initiatives that have already been developed as part of Dutch development policy.
+For example, joining initiatives already developed as part of Dutch development policy.

 The overall objective of DRIVE is to contribute to inclusive and sustainable growth in developing countries.
-DRIVE supports investments in expansion and/or quality improvement of public infrastructure that improve the development of the private sector by promoting entrepreneurship, productivity and employment opportunities, and by lifting wages.
+DRIVE supports investments in expansion and quality improvement of public infrastructure that improve the development of the private sector by promoting entrepreneurship, productivity and employment opportunities and lifting wages.

-Entrepreneurs who wish to qualify for a public infrastructure construction contract in one of the DRIVE countries may submit applications for DRIVE.
+Entrepreneurs who wish to qualify for a public infrastructure construction contract in one of the DRIVE countries may submit DRIVE applications.

 To qualify for DRIVE, the project and your company should meet the following selection criteria:

-- The project demonstrably contributes to private sector development.
-By improving the business climate, people are enabled to start up an entrepreneurship whereby employment and productivity increase.
+- The project can show to contribute to private sector development.
+People can start entrepreneurship by improving the business climate, increasing employment and productivity.
 The project thereby enables people to better provide for themselves;

-- You undertake to comply with the OECD Guidelines on International Corporate Social Responsibility (ICSR) for multinationals when implementing projects.
+- You follow the OECD Guidelines on International Corporate Social Responsibility (ICSR) for multinationals when implementing projects.
 These guidelines set out what the Dutch government expects of businesses in their international activities;

 - The project fits the policy objectives of the target country or region;

 - The project meets the needs of the targeted end-users;

-- Your company demonstrably has the expertise, is reliable, has financial standing and stability to carry out the project.
+- Your company can show it has the expertise, is reliable, and has the financial standing and stability to carry out the project.

 Types of financial support